 The supportive person is energized by feeling that they’ve helped someone.
 They love to contribute behind the scenes, away from the spotlight.
 They need to know that they’re more than just a number, and so they thrive in collaborative environments.
 They are energized by doing practical jobs that they feel confident in completing.
 To a supportive person, trust is everything, and when they feel trusted and appreciated, they perform at peak levels.

-Their possible weaknesses may include being too picky; they spot what’s wrong before they see what’s right in most situations.
-They may try to exert inappropriate control over others, especially when they’re under stress.
-Since they strive for quality results, they may become bogged down in detail, striving for perfection in every aspect of a task, whether the task matters or not.
+Their weaknesses include being too picky; they spot what’s wrong before they see what’s right in most situations.
+At times they exert inappropriate control over others, especially when they’re under stress.
+Since they strive for quality results, they may become bogged down in detail, trying to be perfect in every aspect of a task, whether the task matters or not.